mosajjal/dnsmonster/README.md

-  -defraggerChannelReturnSize=500: Size of the channel where the defragged packets are returned -defraggerChannelSize=500: Size of the channel to send packets to be defragged -devName="": Device used to capture
-  -filter="((ip and (ip[9] == 6 or ip[9] == 17)) or (ip6 and (ip6[6] == 17 or ip6[6] == 6 or ip6[6] == 44)))": BPF filter applied to the packet stream.
+  -defraggerChannelReturnSize=500: Size of the channel where the defragged packets are returned -defraggerChannelSize=500: Size of the channel to send packets to be defragged -devName="": Device used to capture -dnstapPermission="755": Set the dnstap socket permission, only applicable when unix:// is used -dnstapSocket="": dnstrap socket path.
+Example: unix:///tmp/dnstap.sock, tcp://127.0.0.1:8080 -filter="((ip and (ip[9] == 6 or ip[9] == 17)) or (ip6 and (ip6[6] == 17 or ip6[6] == 6 or ip6[6] == 44)))": BPF filter applied to the packet stream.
 If port is selected, the packets will not be defragged.
   -gcTime=10s: Garbage Collection interval for tcp assembly and ip defragmentation -gomaxprocs=-1: GOMAXPROCS variable